Create cluster

 Item Category Description Cluster name Example: my-cluster-01

-formatCluster setup Cluster version Select the cluster version Cluster type - Select the cluster type based on the version
+Cluster configuration Cluster version Select the cluster version Cluster type - Select the cluster type based on the cluster version

-ㄴ Ensures uninterrupted operations even during reboot or failureAdmin setup Admin ID Enter the admin ID Admin password Enter the admin password
+- Creates 3 master nodes, allowing for uninterrupted tasks even during rebootsAdministrator settings Admin ID Enter the admin ID Admin password Enter the admin password

-- When Ranger is applied, follow specific password creation rules.
-For details, refer to RangerConfirm password Re-enter the admin password VPC setup Select VPC and Subnet
+- When Ranger is applied, a specific password creation rule must be followed.
+For details, refer to Ranger applicationConfirm admin password Enter the same admin password VPC settings Select a VPC and subnet

-Select existing security group: Verify inbound/outbound rules
+Select an existing security group: Check inbound/outbound rules

-- For details, refer to Security group
+- For detailed explanation, refer to Security group

 Configure security group

-- Example security group name:
+- Example of a security group name:

 {cluster_name}-HDE-{version}-{type}

-- Inbound policy
+- Inbound rules

-- Outbound policy
+- Outbound rules

-Protocol | Source | Port number | Policy description |
+Protocol | Packet Source | Port Number | Policy Description |

 ---|---|---|---|

-ALL | VPC subnet CIDR | ALL | hadoop eco internal |
+ALL | VPC subnet CIDR | ALL | Hadoop Eco internal |

-Outbound is set to 'Allow all.'
+Outbound is set to 'Allow all'.

 Cluster version and type

-Cluster version | Cluster type | Option |
+Cluster version | Cluster type | Options |

 ---|---|---|

-Hadoop Eco 1.0.1 (Trino, Dataflow not supported) | Core Hadoop | Core Hadoop (Hadoop 2.10.1 HDFS, YARN, Spark 2.4.6) - Installs Apache Spark and Hive analytics engines integrated with Hadoop |
+Hadoop Eco 1.0.1 (Trino, Dataflow type not supported) | Core Hadoop | Core Hadoop (Hadoop 2.10.1 HDFS, YARN, Spark 2.4.6) - Apache Spark and Hive, which can be used with Hadoop, are installed together |

-HBase | HBase (Hadoop 2.10.1, HBase 1.4.13) - Installs Apache HBase, a distributed database based on Hadoop | |
+HBase | HBase (Hadoop 2.10.1, HBase 1.4.13) - Apache HBase, a distributed database based on Hadoop, is installed together | |

 Hadoop Eco 1.1.2 | Core Hadoop | Core Hadoop (Hadoop 2.10.2 HDFS, YARN, Spark 2.4.8) |